-In Edinburgh, it is a tradition to say “thank you” when getting of the bus.
-The Scots are a social lot with community feeling.
+In Edinburgh, it is a tradition to say “thank you” when getting off the bus.
+The Scots are a social lot with a community feeling.
 Invisibility does not mean the Scots are unaware of what happens.
 Many step up and do something.
-Citadel is one of a multitude of private organisations that reach out to mitigate the effects of a withdrawing government.
+Citadel is one of a multitude of private organizations that reach out to mitigate the effects of a withdrawing government.

 Poverty is a political choice